aws-samples/aws-secrets-manager-rotation-lambdas/SecretsManagerInfluxDBMultiUserRotation/README.md

     "engine": "timestream-influxdb",            // mandatory engine name
-    "org": "string",                            // mandatory organization to associate token with "operatorTokenArn": "string",               // mandatory arn for operator token "type": "string",                           // "allAccess" or "operator" or "custom" # 'operator' mutually exclusive with all below
-    "dbIdentifier": "string",                   // mandatory DB instance identifier "token": "string",                          // optional, actual secret string.
+    "org": "string",                            // mandatory organization to associate token with "operatorTokenArn": "string",               // mandatory arn for operator token "type": "string",                           // "allAccess" or "operator" or "custom" "dbIdentifier": "string",                   // mandatory DB instance identifier "token": "string",                          // optional, actual secret string.
 If added the lambda will delete this value and rotate to new value.
 If token type is operator the field is mandatory.
 If ommitted a new token will be created when authentication creation is enabled.
     "writeBucket": ["string", "string", ...],   // optional list of bucketIDs, must be input with the plaintext panel of the secrets manager.